 Live it Up Super Greens: The Top Morning Kick Alternative

-Morning Kick is a great formula if your primary focus is fiber and probiotics for gut health, but it falls very short in a few ways:
+Morning Kick is a great formula if your primary focus is fiber and probiotics for gut health, but it falls short in a few ways:

 - Not vegan